camptocamp/oerpscenario/README.rst

         | product_uom     | by name: PCE                      |
         | order_id        | by oid: scenario.anglosaxon_SO013 |

-OERPscenario will allows you to connect to a remote or local instance using XML RPC.
+OERPscenario allows you to connect to a remote or local instance using XMLRPC.
-For faster result or when working with huge data OERPScenario is able to embeed an Odoo/OpenERP service.
+For faster results or when working with huge data, OERPScenario can embed an Odoo/OpenERP service.
 This is possible if Odoo/OpenERP is available in syspath.
-Using the Anybox buildout recipe in conunction with OERPScenario is a good way to achieve this
+Using the Anybox buildout recipe in conjunction with
-`http://pypi.python.org/pypi/anybox.recipe.openerp <http://pypi.python.org/pypi/anybox.recipe.openerp>`_
+OERPScenario is a good way to achieve this `http://pypi.python.org/pypi/anybox.recipe.openerp <http://pypi.python.org/pypi/anybox.recipe.openerp>`_

 Installation: